Ways to unwind: Salt Cave Halotherapy, 9 Jan, 2018 05:00 AM, NZ Herald

 Welcome to our Salt Cave Halotherapy & Wellness Centre!

 Kia Ora!
-We are now CLOSED under at alert level THREE 3 with strict measures as outlined by our governement.
+We are now OPEN under present alert level with strict measures as outlined by our New Zealand government.
+Please communicate or contact with us before you make any booking or wanting to visit us, as we will need to discuss plus follow about new protocol or measures implemented as outlined by our New Zealand government.
 To protect our community and to support the government’s efforts in response to the COVID-19, we have important notice to share - please do follow as needed.
 Please don't visit us if you do not meet our safety criteria: if you have any acute symptoms of Flu or are showing any signs of illness consistent with COVID-19 or if you still are a carrier of COVID-19 and do not have a confirmed negative on your recent COVID-19 test or if you have travelled internationally and not quarantined yourself as per the governments guidelines.
 For the clients who do not satisfy our strict safety criteria - please stay home and be safe during this emergency period.
 Once you have recovered or have received COVID-19 clearance you are welcome to visit us.
 Sorry for any inconvenience caused.
 Kia kaha, Salt Cave Halotherapy & Wellness Centre.

 Thanks for visiting our Salt Cave Halotherapy & Wellness Centre https://www.saltcavenz.co.nz/ website.
 You can learn more about our Vision, our Business Module, our Booking Policy, and our Privacy & Terms of Service by either clicking on “Learn More” icon or on the link “Privacy & Terms of Service” located at the footer of our website.